ingonyama-zk/icicle/docs/docs/icicle/programmers_guide/cpp.md

 ## Compute APIs

-The structure demonstrated in the following examples is common across all compute APIs in Icicle, including NTT, vector operations, ECNTT, and others.
-For detailed API usage and examples, please refer to the full API documentation.

 ### Multi-Scalar Multiplication (MSM) Example

 Icicle provides high-performance compute APIs such as the Multi-Scalar Multiplication (MSM) for cryptographic operations.
 Here's a simple example of how to use the MSM API.